cahilltr/massden/HyperparameterOptimization/readme.md

 - parameter. : This is the start of a parameter that the ML algorithm will use and be altered by the optmization algorithm

 ### Specifiying Parameters
-Numeric Params are specified min,max,runningValue,step(optional)
+Numeric Params are specified: min,max,runningValue,step(optional)
 - i.e. parameter.myparam=0,5,3,1

-Categorical Params are specified (semicolon separated values), runningValue
+Categorical Params are specified: (semicolon separated values), runningValue
-- i.e. parameter.myCategoricalParam=("sadf"; "321"; "900"),"900"
+- i.e. parameter.myCategoricalParam=("sadf"; "word"; "otherword"),"otherword"
+- The running value of a Cataegorical param should be present in the allowed values (parenthesis semicolo separated values).
+If not, it will be added on parameter creation.

 Numeric Final params are specified runningValue
 - i.e. final.parameter.myparamfinal=3